thopay/LeetCodeLearning/Figma.md

 - Reflect on your day and how the interview went
 - Follow up with your recruiter if you have questions
 - Go treat yourself!

+****

+# Study Schedule

+**Week 1 - Coding Interview prep - Algorithms and Data Structures**

+- **Day 1-3: Array and Strings**
+  - Read about and understand these data structures.
+Ensure you know how to manipulate strings and familiarize yourself with array operations.
+Solve at least 5-7 LeetCode problems related to these topics each day.

+- **Day 4-5: Linked List**
+  - Understand the concept, how it works and its use-cases.
+Practice 5-7 linked list related problems on LeetCode each day.

+- **Day 6: Stack & Queues**
+  - Grasp the concept, working and applications.
+Attempt 5-7 stack/queue related problems on LeetCode.

+- **Day 7: Rest**
+  - Take a break.
+Rest or revise what you've learned so far.

+**Week 2 - Deepen Coding skills and All-around Interview Prep**

+- **Day 8-9: Trees and Graphs**
+  - Spend more time on these as they are more complex.
+Understand their concepts, traversals, etc. Practice 5-7 tree and graph problems on LeetCode each day.

+- **Day 10: Dynamic Programming**
+  - Understand the concept of memozation and tabulation.
+Try out 5-7 dynamic programming problems on LeetCode.

+- **Day 11-12: Conceptual understanding and System Design**
+  - Brush up your knowledge on important concepts like OS, DBMS, OOPS.
+Get a basic understanding of system design.
+LeetCode does not have these topics so you might have to use other online resources.

+- **Day 13: Behavioral Questions and Company Research**
+  - Prepare for the "Tell me about yourself" and "Why should we hire you?" questions.
+Other behavioral questions could revolve around your understanding and interpretation of team work, handling pressure and failure etc. Research about Figma, their products, achievements, and any recent news.

+- **Day 14: Rest**
+  - Relax.
+Go through anything that you think needs a revisit.
+Get a good amount of sleep before interview days.

+Remember, understanding the problem and solution is more important than finishing a large number of problems.
+All the best!